Stair Railing Systems in Goldens Bridge, NY

 What Are the Different Types of Rail Systems?

 We join rail systems together by two different types.
 These styles depend on your personal taste.
 Some people prefer a certain style of rail system to break up the design or make a cohesive path.
 The post-to-post rail system has posts that interrupt the handrail with decorative newel posts.
-We use custom wood rail fittings to connect the top rail to the interrupting newel posts.
+At Allwood Stillwell Stairs & Railings, Inc, we use custom wood rail fittings to connect the top rail to the interrupting newel posts.
 People prefer this rail system to introduce a bit of artistic flair to their staircase.
 Some people’s aesthetic styles also prefer post-to-post for their stylistic, regal structure.
 The other style of the rail system is over-the-post.
 In this system, your handrail is an uninterrupted path from top to bottom.
 All of your newels and balusters will be capped by the top rail, making for a very clean and polished appearance.
 If you prefer a sleek and minimal look to your home this is the rail system for you.
 If you’re not sure which rail system to choose, our design team can help you by showing off current trends and samples.